 This blog post is admittedly very late, but the Android version of Voices absolutely deserves a shout out.
 The dream is that one day all of our devices will have community participation tools installed on them, and that can’t happen if Voices isn’t available on Android.
-For groups and individuals to really maximize their influence in government, they’ll need to be able to organize with their friends and family who have Android devices.
 That’s possible now thanks to our two awesome developers, Lauren and Shafiq Quoraishee.
 They’ve both put in countless hours trying to ensure the user experience is as effective as possible in getting people to act.
 You can check out the Android version here, we’re always open to feedback!

 On Thursday, June 30th, Voices co-hosted a meetup with the Electronic Frontier Foundation to teach people how to protect and fight for their digital rights.